roakoth/task-tracker-app/steps/7-completing-tasks-and-deleting-tasks.md

 ## Deleting a task

 To delete a task, I will need to get that specific `task` by its id through filtering through my `tasks` store.
-I will create a `deleteTask` function that will contain the `filter()` method which will iterate over each task object in the `tasks` array and check if the `_id` property of the `task` object is not equal to the provided `id`.
+I will create a `deleteTask` function on the `TaskList.jsx` file that will contain the `filter()` method which will iterate over each task object in the `tasks` array and check if the `_id` property of the `task` object is not equal to the provided `id`.
 If the `_id` property does not match the provided `id`, the `task` will be kept in the filtered array.
 If the `_id` property matches the provided `id`, then the `task` will be filtered out and not included in the resulting array.
 I will only return `tasks` that do not match the `task` with the `id` I have just selected.

 I will add the code below: